rust-lang/rfcs/README.md

   - Copy `0000-template.md` to `text/0000-my-feature.md` (where "my-feature" is
     descriptive. don't assign an RFC number yet).
   - Fill in the RFC.
-Put care into the details: RFCs that do not present convincing motivation, demonstrate understanding of the impact of the design, or are disingenuous about the drawbacks or alternatives tend to be poorly-received.
+Put care into the details: RFCs that do not present convincing motivation, demonstrate lack of understanding of the design's impact, or are disingenuous about the drawbacks or alternatives tend to be poorly-received.
   - Submit a pull request.
 As a pull request the RFC will receive design feedback from the larger community, and the author should be prepared to revise it in response.